About the course

 The Bodleian Social Science Library (SSL) is the main library for Area Studies.
 The SSL is housed on the ground floor of the Manor Road Building, and is open seven days a week during term-time.
 The library offers a variety of study spaces including graduate study rooms, individual study carrels, and two group discussion rooms which are available for booking.
 Oxford college libraries also offer collections and services to their own members.

 You will have the use of IT facilities within your college and at IT Services.
 IT Services runs courses on various computer programmes and can offer help and guidance.
-There is also a room at the School of Interdisciplinary Area Studies which is available to students for study purposes.
+There is also a room at the Oxford School of Global and Area Studies which is available to students for study purposes.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.